Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

   ## Phase Two: Building Machine Learning Models

   As mentioned above, we used Perceptrons, Random Forest, and Lasso Regression to do our analysis.
+We found three key features that seemed to have the most correlation with BTC price: Circulating Supply, Hash Rate, and Transaction Count.
+All three features fall into Network Health, the bottom level of the Bitcoin pyramid.

+  ## Phase Three: FaceBook Prophet

+   Loaded FB Prophet into notebook by using "from fbprophet import Prophet".
+It created 532,441 combinations of feature possibilities.

+  ## Phase Four: Applying Machine Learning Models

+  For this step, we applied each machine learning model using the feature_predictions dataframe.
+We used train_test_split for Random Forest, and two hidden layers with Perceptrons.